 With this, the science of aromatherapy was born.
 Gattefossé’s main goal was to help injured soldiers during World War I. As time went on the use of these oils began to spread especially with practitioners of alternative medicine, such as massage therapists and beauticians throughout Europe.
 Aromatherapy did not become popular in the United States until the 1980s when essential oils began to be added to various lotions, candles or other fragrances.

-To get more information read the articles and product reviews on our site.
+To get more information read the articles and product reviews on our site and check out our online shop (coming soon).
 We hope you enjoy!